reconquest/gunter/README.md

 # Gunter

-Gunter it is configuration system which created with KISS principle.
-(Keep It Short and Simple)
+Gunter is a configuration system which is created with KISS (Keep It Short and Simple) principle in mind.

-Gunter takes a files and directories from the templates directory, takes a configuration data from the configuration file written with the TOML language, creating directories with the same names, compiling template files via *Go template engine*, and puts that all to destination directory.
+Gunter takes a files and directories from the templates directory, takes a configuration data from the configuration file written in TOML language, and then create directories with the same names, renders template files via *Go template engine*, and puts result to destination directory.

-Of course, **gunter** saves file permissions including file owner uid/gid of copied files and directories.
+Of course, **gunter** will save file permissions including file owner uid/gid of the copied files and directories.

 ## Installation